Open Pipe Mud Daubers Trypoxylon politum

 Mud daubers are not aggressive and are unlikely to sting.
 Still, care should be taken in the presence of an abandoned mud dauber nest, as other, more aggressive insects may take it over.

 Mud daubers do not defend their nests.
-In fact, mud dauber stings are fairly rare.
+In fact, as mentioned above mud daubers do not usually sting in any situation.
 These insects are typically considered nuisance pests, and are actually beneficial as they help control spiders.

 Finding a nest is the most common sign of a mud dauber infestation.
 If the nest has holes, it may indicate that the nest is inactive or old, as mud dauber wasps create holes when they leave the nest.